 How to Obtain a Medical Marijuana License in Alabama

-If you want to get a medical marijuana card in Alabama — you’ll need to wait until lawmakers finalize the medical marijuana program.
+If you want a medical marijuana card in Alabama — you’ll need to wait until lawmakers finalize the medical marijuana program.
+While the Alabama Medical Cannabis Commission bill went into effect on October 15, 2022, applications for med cards aren’t being accepted by the state.

-Currently, lawmakers claim that Alabama’s medical marijuana program will open by September 2022.
+Lawmakers estimate that Alabama’s medical marijuana program will open by Fall 2023.
 Until then — hang tight until there’s an official announcement of which department to sign up for a medical marijuana appointment.

 Alabama Fails to Decriminalize Cannabis